The best tips for a nice trip

 Are you planning a trip to Budapest and want to know all about things you can do in Budapest?
 Take a look at the tips on this page and make the most out of your holidays in the beautiful and romantic Hungarian capital.

 For less then a euro you can step on board of Tram 2.
 It’s at number 7 of National Geographic’s Top 10 of most beautiful tramlines in the world.
-And once you get in you will understand the appeal of this tramline.
+And once you get in you will understand the appeal of this tram line.
 It takes you past the banks of the Danube and offers you an amazing view of the Pest-side of the city.
-Where you can see the Fishermanbastion and Buda castle.
+Where you can see the Fisherman’s Bastion and Buda castle.
 You will also pass the Hungarian Parliament Building and you will be able to spot the above mentioned chainbridge.

-Not only can you experience one of the most beautiful tramrides of the world in Budapest, but you can also enter the most beautiful market in Europe.
-The Great Market Hall has been officially given this title and has won lot of awards and prices for its architecture.
-And as soon as you step into the markethall you will understand why.
-The big arched windows, the unique structure of the building, the steel construction and the pretty lightfall will surely impress you.
+Not only can you experience one of the most beautiful tram rides of the world in Budapest, but you can also enter the most beautiful market in Europe.
+The Great Market Hall has been officially given this title and won lot of awards and prices for its architecture too.
+As soon as you step into the market hall you will understand why.
+The big arched windows, the unique structure of the building, the steel construction and the pretty light fall will surely impress you.
 Add up to this the colors of the vegetables and fruits, the sight of the fresh fishes and the little store with typical Hungarian products and you can probably imagine the beauty of this place.
 Stroll past the stalls and buy some fruits on you way.

 One of the things you should check out in Budapest are the ruin bars.
 I hear you thinking: ‘what’s a ruin bar?’.
 This is a bar in a building which was on the list of being demolished.
-But instead of demolishing it smart people decided to make bars in there.
-The most unique bars you have ever seen!
-The interior of most of those bars looks like its from a thrift shop.
+But instead of demolishing it, smart and creative people decided to convert them into bars.
+Those are the most unique bars you have ever seen!
+The interiors look like they come from thrift shops.
 But that makes them quirky, artistic and a bit crazy.
 I bet it’s like something you have never seen before.
 And where can you find a better place to drink an local beer, wine or pálinka (Hungarian schnapps)?
-It’s also possible to go during day if you prefer that.
-The most famous ones is Szimpla Kert
+The most famous ones is Szimpla Kert.

 In Budapest you have a lot of spectacular views.
 But the one from Gellért hill is unbeatable.
 At least if you consider the viewpoint closest to the city.
 The peek of the hill is 771ft (235m) high and from here you have an a splendid view over the danube and over both the Buda and the Pest-side of the city.
 You’ll find here also the statue of liberty.
 Make the wonderful walk to the top and you will understand why this hill is on the Unesco World Heritage List.

-Pay a visit to a Hungarian coffeehouse
+Pay a visit to a Hungarian coffee house

-Hunary has a rich tradition in coffee and coffeehouses.
-In the beginning of the twentieth century coffeehouses started to appear everywhere.
-They became important meetingplaces for writers and poets.
-But also the average Hungarian liked to go to a coffeehouse to enjoy some time there and to here the latest news and gossips.
+Hungary has a rich tradition in coffee and coffee-houses.
+In the beginning of the twentieth century coffee-houses started to appear everywhere.
+They became important meeting places for writers and poets.
+But also the average Hungarian liked to go to a coffee-house to enjoy some time there and to here the latest news and gossips.
 Unfortunately a lot of them got destroyed during the second World War.
-But the goods news is: you can still visit some of the most beautiful coffeehouses.
+But the goods news is: you can still visit some of the most beautiful coffee-houses.
 Maybe you’ve heard from New York Café?
 If you walk in here you have the feeling that time hasn’t passed and you step in back time.
-It’s been chosen as the ‘most beautiful coffeehouse in the world’.
+It’s been chosen as the ‘most beautiful coffee-house in the world’.
 Other famous ones are Ruszwurm and Café Gerbeaud.

 Yes, again a view.
 But I wouldn’t mention it if it wouldn’t be worth it.
 This time it’s on top of a building: the St. Stephen’s Basilica to be precise.
 This building is next to the Hungarian Parliament Building the highest in the city.
 And what better place to enjoy a pretty view?
 It’s quite a climb to the top (no worries, there is also an elevator if this is causing you problems) but once you step outside you have some time to catch your breathe and to enjoy the spectacular 360° view.
 This view is also nice because offers you a different perspective because you are literally more inside the city.